divemarkus/ubuntu22/README.md

 #### [Setup oh-my-zsh](https://ohmyz.sh/)
 - Give Robbie Russell a visit & tip
 - https://github.com/ohmyzsh/ohmyzsh/wiki
-- Make sure you're working on '~/' directory so when you git clone, the files are on the correct path
+- Change to working home directory 'cd ~/'
 - Steps are to install ohmyzsh, nerdfonts, powerline10k theme, and edit source file '~/.zshrc'
 - It is also highly encouraged to install plugins, 'zsh-autosuggestions' and 'zsh-syntax-highlighting'
 - Warning! we are changing your default shell from bash to zsh